 We offer Pioneers in Skirts to organizations who are elevating women & girls and addressing gender equality issues.
 Traveling with the film to screen in a host of locations around the globe, organizations are using Relay Watch Party events to help re-ignite governments, civil society, businesses, and other stakeholders to FUND and ACT ON the elimination of discrimination against women & girls and achieve equality.
 To see if your organization qualifies, and to apply: movie-impact-relay.

-Event Title: CHALLENGES FACED BY ZAMBIAN WOMEN PURSUING LEADERSHIP IN DECISION MAKING AT HIGHER LEVEL AND IN PARLIAMENT
+Event Title: CHALLENGES ZAMBIAN WOMEN FACE WHEN PURSUING LEADERSHIP IN GOVERNMENT

 The event was held to:

 - Build awareness for the unique issues that women face when running for office in the Zambia

 - Drive action towards change so that more women feel more comfortable and welcome to go after positions in Government

 - Gather post-screening Pioneers in Skirts impact survey responses

 - 28 out of 164 seats in Parliament are held by women.